Chilean needle grass

 Plant management

-- Infestation with this weed is symptomatic of prolonged grazing, which tends to eliminate palatable plant species and allow unpalatable species to multiply without restriction.
-Sustainable land management practices result in systems that are naturally more resilient to weed infestation.
+• Infestation with this weed is symptomatic of prolonged grazing, which tends to eliminate palatable plant species and allow unpalatable species to multiply without restriction.
+Follow sustainable land management practices to encourage systems that are naturally more resilient to weed infestation.

-- Feed stock in controlled areas to minimise risk of seed spread and limit area requiring control.
+• Feed stock in controlled areas to minimise the risk of seed spread and limit the area requiring control.

 Herbicide control

-- It is recommended that landholders perform trials with this herbicide before using widely, and plan for reseeding or other activities to ensure ground cover is maintained.
+• Perform trials with this herbicide before using it widely, and plan for reseeding or other activities to ensure ground cover is maintained.

-Read the Chilean needle grass fact sheet (PDF, 1MB) for herbicide control and application rates.
+• Read the Chilean needle grass fact sheet for herbicide control and application rates.

 Biological control